egil/TimeProviderExtensions/README.md

 ![Advancing time by three seconds in one step using FakeTimeProvider.](docs/FakeTimeProvider-advance-3-seconds.svg)

-Technically, both implementations are correct.
-The `ITimer` abstractions only promises to invoke the callback timer *on or after the duetime/period has elapsed*, never before.
+Technically, both implementations are correct since the `ITimer` abstractions only promise to invoke the callback timer *on or after the due time/period has elapsed*, never before.

 However, I strongly prefer the `ManualTimeProvider` approach since it behaves consistently independent of how time is moved forward.
-It seeems much more in the spirit of how a deterministic time provider should behave and avoids users being surprised when writing tests.
-I imaging users may get stuck for a while trying to debug why time is not set as expected due the suttle difference in behavior of `FakeTimeProvider`.
+It seems much more in the spirit of how a deterministic time provider should behave and avoids users being surprised when writing tests.
+I imagine users may get stuck for a while trying to debug why the time reported by `GetUtcNow()` is not set as expected due to the subtle difference in behavior of `FakeTimeProvider`.

 ## Known limitations:

 - If running on .NET versions earlier than .NET 8.0, there is a constraint when invoking `CancellationTokenSource.CancelAfter(TimeSpan)` on the `CancellationTokenSource` object returned by `CreateCancellationTokenSource(TimeSpan delay)`.
 This action will not terminate the initial timer indicated by the `delay` argument initially passed the `CreateCancellationTokenSource` method.
-However, this restriction does not apply on .NET 8.0 and later versions.
+However, this restriction does not apply to .NET 8.0 and later versions.
 - To enable controlling `PeriodicTimer` via `TimeProvider` in versions of .NET earlier than .NET 8.0, the `TimeProvider.CreatePeriodicTimer` returns a `PeriodicTimerWrapper` object instead of a `PeriodicTimer` object.
 The `PeriodicTimerWrapper` type is just a lightweight wrapper around the original `System.Threading.PeriodicTimer` and will behave identically to it.

 ## Installation